alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/before-you-install.md

 ## Code editor

 You will need to download an code editor to work on your prototype.

-There are a number of free code editors to choose from, like [Atom](https://atom.io/) or [Visual studio code](https://code.visualstudio.com/).
+There are a number of free code editors to choose from, like [Atom](https://atom.io/)&nbsp;or&nbsp;[Visual studio code](https://code.visualstudio.com/).

 **[Next install the Prototype Kit](/docs/get-started/windows-installation-guide/install-the-kit)**